S4CH/s4ch.github.io/content/docs/_index.md

 ---
-title: "Documentation"
+title: "Docs"
-description: "Technical documentation and guides"
+description: "Technical notes and reference material"
 ---

+Reference material on ICS security, cybersecurity practices, and other technical topics.